Last modified September 22, 2022

 git add . && \ git commit -m 'add new organization "new-commit"' && \ git push

-Flux will pick it up after an interval you have set up in
+Flux will pick it up after the interval you set up in

 Kustomization and you should see the following result: